Exabyte-io/documentation/docs/software/overview.md

 ## [Data](data.md)

-We provide a list of [JSON-based structured representations](../data-structured/overview.md) for applications, and for each of their components/categories, [in this page](data.md).
+We provide a list of [JSON-based structured representations](../data-structured/overview.md) for applications, and for each of their components, [in this page](data.md).